hughes84/Premwear-league/README.md

 - I chose a green (#007b5e) footer from Bootstrap which I feel compliments the color schemes throughout the website.

 [Back to Table of Contents](#table-of-contents)

+### Typography

+- The site uses [Lato](https://fonts.google.com/specimen/Lato) throughout, imported from [Google Fonts](https://fonts.google.com/).
+Lato is a popular sans-serif typeface that is widely used in various design contexts, including print and digital media.
+Lato is known for its modern and elegant appearance, making it suitable for a wide range of design applications.